PaulESantos/jtoolp/README.md

 effect_plot(fit_c, pred = runtime, interval = TRUE, plot.points = TRUE)
 ```

     #> Using data movies from global environment.
-This could cause incorrect results if movies has been altered since the model was fit.
+This could cause incorrect
+    #> results if movies has been altered since the model was fit.
+You can
-    #> You can manually provide the data to the "data =" argument.
+    #> manually provide the data to the "data =" argument.

-    #> Warning: Removed 10 rows containing missing values (geom_point).
+    #> Warning: Removed 10 rows containing missing values or values outside the scale range
+    #> (`geom_point()`).

 ![](man/figures/unnamed-chunk-9-1.png)<!-- -->